brotame/multi-step-form/README.md

 ### Webflow setup

+The setup requires the use of...

+#### Form and slider

-You must place a slider inside the form that you want to use.
+Place a slider inside the form that you want to use.
+Inside each slide, you can put all the inputs you want.
+Give a unique ID to the form.

+> Note: Make sure that you give the ID to the **Form** and not the _Form Block_.

-#### Test
+#### Recap

 The following items must have a unique ID: